 - After point C or knee of the curve, the increment in forward current is large while in forward voltage increment is minor.

-- In practical, the value or forward voltage is almost one volt according to the value of forward current.
+- In practice, the value or forward voltage is almost one volt according to the value of forward current.

 Dynamic Resistance